Standearth/vcard-qr/README.md

     ```

 4.  **Start the development servers:**
     Run the `dev` command from the project root to start both the frontend and backend servers concurrently.
-For HTTPS, use `dev:https`.

     ```bash
-    # For standard HTTP development
     pnpm dev

-    # For HTTPS development
-    pnpm dev:https
     ```

+    - The servers will automatically use HTTPS if local certificates are found (see `make add-local-https-certs`).
     - The **frontend** will run on **`https://localhost:5173`**.
     - The **backend** will run on **`https://localhost:3000`**.